Fall 2026 Workshop

 Times: 5:30 pm–7:30 pm CST (6:30-8:30 pm EST)

-Where: Live on Zoom (sessions will not be recorded)
+Where: Live on Zoom (sessions will be recorded for attendees)

 Who: BIPOC women, femme-identified trans, and nonbinary poets